mattmaniak/fiflo/doc/WORKFLOW.md

 Based on the https://semver.org.

 ## Testing
-Using LXTerminal daily. before the stable release, fiflo is tested with the native Linux tty.
-Correct rendering of the window depends on quirk emulators implementations.
+Daily with the LXTerminal.
+Before the stable release, fiflo is tested with the native Linux tty.
+Correct rendering of the window can depend on quirk emulators implementations.